junxit/us-congress-bills-117/metadata.md

 - 2021-08-24 — Referred to the Committee on Ways and Means, and in addition to the Committee on the Budget, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2021-08-24 — Referred to the Committee on Ways and Means, and in addition to the Committee on the Budget, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2021-08-24 — Referred to the Subcommittee on Social Security.
+- 2021-08-31 — Became Public Law No: 117-39.
+- 2021-08-31 — Became Public Law No: 117-39.
+- 2021-08-31 — Message on Senate action sent to the House.
+- 2021-08-31 — Passed/agreed to in Senate: Received in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent.(consideration: CR S6431)
+- 2021-08-31 — Presented to President.
+- 2021-08-31 — Presented to President.
+- 2021-08-31 — Received in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent. (consideration: CR S6431)
+- 2021-08-31 — Signed by President.
+- 2021-08-31 — Signed by President.